Last updated on 24 May 2022 by Robert Bateman (Privacy and Data Protection Research Writer at TermsFeed)

 Note that the business encourages users to make a direct complaint before going to the ICO.
 This is perfectly reasonable.

-For more information, see our article GDPR Privacy Policy.
+For more information, see our Sample GDPR Privacy Policy Template.

 Canada's main private-sector privacy law is the Personal Information Protection and Electronic Documents Act (PIPEDA).
 If your business serves Canadian customers, you'll need to post a Privacy Policy that complies with PIPEDA.